brminnick/DarkModeSplashScreen/README.md

-# DarkModeSplashScreen
+# Dark Mode Splash Screen

-This is a sample app for iOS and Android written in Xamarin.Forms showing how to implement a Splash Page for Dark Mode
+Now that iOS 13 and Android Q support Dark Mode, we'll want our app's Splash Screen to be dark too.
+This sample demonstrates how to create a Splash Screen that is dark when Dark Mode is enabled, but still light when Dark Mode is disabled.

-I recently implemented this functionality for my app, [Punday](https://mondaypunday.com/app), on [iOS](https://appsto.re/us/uYHSab.i) and [Android](https://play.google.com/store/apps/details?id=com.minnick.mondaypundayapp).
+I recently implemented this splash screen for my app, [Punday](https://mondaypunday.com/app), on [iOS](https://appsto.re/us/uYHSab.i) and [Android](https://play.google.com/store/apps/details?id=com.minnick.mondaypundayapp).
 Since Punday is not open-source, I put together this sample and assembled a walkthrough demonstrating how I created Punday's splash screen.

 You can find the walkthrough to implement a Dark Mode Splash Screen here: https://codetraveler.io/2019/10/11/creating-a-dark-mode-splash-screen/